The NCLEX® Exam

 NCLEX Eligibility & Registration

-In order to take the NCLEX examination, you must apply for a nursing license from your state board of nursing.
+In order to take the NCLEX exam, you must apply for a nursing license from your state board of nursing.
 That board will determine whether or not you meet its criteria for NCLEX examination-eligibility.
 You must then register to take the exam.

 Once you’ve applied for a license from your state board of nursing, you will receive an NCLEX Examination Candidate Bulletin in the mail.
 You may then register with the National Council of State Boards of Nursing’stesting service by phone, or by filling out a mail-in registration form.